jamf/NetSUS/docs/sus.md

 ## Configuring SUS Branches

-The NetSUS server web application allows you to do the following for each branch:
+The NetSUSLP web application allows you to do the following for each branch:

 * Make the branch the root.
 * Manually enable or disable software updates.
 * Automatically enable new software updates.
-1. Log in to the NetSUS server web application.
+1. Log in to the NetSUSLP web application.

 2. Click **Software Update Server** in the side navigation menu or in the mobile dropdown menu.